 Research shows that consumers are more likely to click-through links in your email if it has a responsive design.
-The study shows companies that didn’t use a responsive design had minimal click-throughs from mobile devices.
+Also, a study shows that companies which didn’t use a responsive design had minimal click-throughs from mobile devices.
 Companies that embraced a responsive design saw 58 percent of their click-throughs from mobile devices.
 What does that mean?
 If an email isn’t compatible with a mobile device, consumers are less likely to click on any links.

 2. Consumers are less likely to delete your email:

 3. Responsive design shows the progression:

 Using a responsive design for emails shows your audience that your company moves with the times.
-You understand that your customers depend on their mobile devices to communicate, and because you understand this, you have embraced technology that allows you to send messages that are fit for the mobile world.
+You understand that your customers depend on their mobile devices to communicate, you have embraced technology that allows you to send messages that are fit for the mobile world.
 Businesses that haven’t embraced responsive email designs could be hurting their reputation, showing customers that they’re not in tune with their needs.